Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Azabudai TeamLab (teamLab Borderless: MORI Building DIGITAL ART MUSEUM)

-There are quite a few tickets available, but it is still recommended to purchase them in advance before departure.
+There are quite a lot of tickets, but it is still recommended to purchase them in advance before departure.

-Other purchase channels: Tokyo teamLab Borderless Digital Art Museum Tickets
+Other purchase options: Tokyo teamLab Borderless Digital Art Museum Tickets

 Price: ¥4,800 JPY/person